 3. Balance problems

 Due to the very unpredictable nature of these disorders, especially around Multiple Sclerosis patients, anxiety is a very common symptom.
-Anxiety is often accompanied with severe mood swings.
+Anxiety is often accompanied by severe mood swings.

 5. Sexual problems